Anomareh/pygments-styles-dump/README.md

 # pygments-styles-dump

-This is simply a dump of all the css styles included with [Pygments][Pygments].
+This is simply a dump of all the CSS styles included with [Pygments][Pygments].

 The following script was used to generate the contents of this repo.